morrownr/USB-WiFi/home/USB_Ports.md

 card if you have a slot available.

 - USB ports wear over time and various things can happen if contacts are not solid and clean.
+Using an air compressor of can of air to blow out the USB ports and the USB connector on the adapter periodically can be a good idea.

-- It is always a good idea to try a different USB port if you have a problem.
+- It is a good idea to try a different USB port if you have a problem.

 - There are problematic USB 3 hub chips and problematic USB drivers.